ceph/ceph/doc/man/8/ceph-bluestore-tool.rst

 You can generate the content for an OSD data directory that can start up a BlueStore OSD with the *prime-osd-dir* command::

-  ceph-bluestore-tool prime-osd-dir --dev *main device* --path /var/lib/ceph/osd/ceph-*id*
+  ceph-bluestore-tool prime-osd-dir --dev *main device path* --path /var/lib/ceph/osd/ceph-*id*

 Availability